 - scarring from psoriasis or other skin conditions

 Hyperpigmentation is not the only cause of dark spots on the face.
-For this reason, it is important for a person to speak with a doctor if they notice any changes to existing moles or dark spots — particularly changes in texture, color, and size.
+People should speak with a healthcare professional if they notice any changes to existing moles or dark spots — particularly changes in texture, color, and size.

-There are many over-the-counter (OTC) products that can help fade dark spots.
+Many over-the-counter (OTC) products can help fade dark spots.
 They will typically contain active ingredients such as:

 These products will have instructions on how to use them on the label.
 However, it is best to speak with a dermatologist before trying them, as some have risks.